Free e-book valued at $19.95!

 – In the event that we sell or buy any business or assets, in which case we may disclose your personal data to the prospective seller or buyer of such business or assets.

 – If we are under a duty to disclose or share your personal data in order to comply with any legal obligation; or to protect the rights, property, or safety of our customers, or others.
 This includes exchanging information with other companies and organisations for the purposes of fraud protection and credit risk reduction.

 Youthsafe is working with Huddle, Australia’s most innovative finance brand.

 Huddle is on a mission to provide financial products (like insurance) whilst helping to fund important causes across Australia, like Youthsafe.

 People are already insuring their cars and travel with Huddle, knowing that each year, after fees and claims have been paid, the money that’s left over is given back to a range of causes and charities, including Youthsafe.

-So, you can choose to join the Youthsafe Huddle and then left-over funds will be donated to Youthsafe to help us keep young people safe on the roads, at work, while playing sport or when out with friends.
+Purchasing an insurance product with Huddle means left-over funds will be donated to Youthsafe to help us keep young people safe on the roads, at work, while playing sport or when out with friends.
 For more information on Huddle and how they support us, click here.